-This is the continuation from the previous post where I talked about what StudySpanish is and its main contents.
-If you haven’t read that yet I suggest you to do so.
+This is the continuation of the previous post where I talked about what StudySpanish is and its main contents.
+If you haven’t read that yet I suggest you do so.
 Now, let’s continue with the rest of it.

 There are 2 types of membership levels.

 - Free – obviously you can only get access to the free ones.
 In my opinion, this is the best of all the free stuff you can get on the internet because the contents are as good as the paid ones.